2018 LOCAL GOVERNMENT ELECTION

 Beginning Tuesday, September 4, 2018, until the close of general voting for the Election, a copy of the list of registered electors will, upon signature, be available for public inspection at Campbell River City Hall between 8:30 a.m. and 4:30 p.m., Mon - Fri (excluding statutory holidays).
 An elector may request that their address or other information about them be omitted from or obscured on the list of electors.

-If you have a physical disability, illness or injury that affects your ability to vote or if you will be away from Campbell River on Election Day during both Advance Voting opportunities occurring on October 10 and 17, you will still have the opportunity to vote using a mail-in ballot.
+If you have a physical disability, illness or injury that affects your ability to vote or if you will be away from Campbell River on Election Day and during both Advance Voting opportunities occurring on October 10 and 17, you will still have the opportunity to vote using a mail-in ballot.
 To request a mail ballot voting package, choose one of the following links Mail Ballot Voting Application Package or Non-Resident Mail Ballot Voting Package Application.
 Fill out the application, sign it and return it using one of the methods of delivery listed on the application.
-Applications to vote by mail must be received by October 2, 2018.
-Ballots will be mailed out after the Declaration of Election on September 24, 2018.
-For your ballot to be counted it is your responsibility to ensure that your completed ballot is received at Campbell River City Hall no later than 4:30 p.m. on Friday, October 19, 2018 or delivered to the Presiding Election Official at the Community Centre 401 10 Avenue, between 8:00 a.m. and 8:00 p.m. on October 20, 2018.
+For the city to process mail ballot packages through Canada Post, applications to vote by mail must be received by October 2, 2018.
+After October 2 anyone who cannot make it to a voting opportunity can fill out an application and pick up a package in person at City Hall.
+For your ballot to be counted it is your responsibility to ensure that your completed ballot is received at Campbell River City Hall no later than 4:30 p.m. on Friday, October 19, 2018 or delivered to the Presiding Election Official at the Community Centre 401-10 Avenue, between 8 a.m. and 8 p.m. on October 20, 2018.

 Information Notice - Voting by Mail